Therapy for Relationships & Cultural Identity in Oakland, CA

 Therapy for Family Conflict and Estrangement

 For individuals experiencing difficult relationships with family members, whether they remain in contact, have limited connection, or are fully estranged.
-Therapy focuses on understanding relational roles, boundaries, and value conflicts while helping clients develop agency in how they relate to family regardless of the level of contact.
+Therapy focuses on understanding family conflict, relational roles, boundaries, and value conflicts, while helping you develop greater agency in how you relate to family, regardless of the level of contact.

 Learn More